University Course Schedules

 MNS 193.
 Topics in Marine Science: Marine Trophic Ecology - Jordan Casey

 MNS 293.
-Topics in Marine Science: Marine and Organic Geochemistry - Zhanfei Liu
+Topics in Marine Science: Marine Organic Geochemistry - Zhanfei Liu

 MNS 382.
 Principles of Marine Science: Estuarine Ecology - Ken Dunton